This post may contain affiliate links. Please see my disclosure policy for details.

 As we caught the tour lot bus down to Hobbiton and I got my first glimpse of the Green Dragon Inn, the tour bus guide had to laugh at my excitement.
 It was a little bit sad just how excited I was.

-Hobbiton can be found Matamata in the North Island in New Zealand.
+Hobbiton can be found in Matamata on the North Island in New Zealand.
 It’s an essential stop-off for any fan of Lord of The Rings.

 Even if you’re not a fan, you’d still have some serious bragging rights visiting the Hobbit homes on the other side of the world!